Altitude sickness can hit some hard in Vail

 For an unfortunate few, it can be the onset of a devastating headache.
 So what is this insidious demon that can afflict even some of our most hardy travelers?

-Many know it only as a minor headache that comes each time they ascend and goes away with in a few hours with or without Tylenol or aspirin.
+Many know it only as a minor headache that comes each time they ascend and goes away within a few hours with or without Tylenol or aspirin.
 For others, though, a significant headache that can last for days can be accompanied by loss of appetite, nausea and even vomiting.
-A disturbing inability to sleep can be an additional problem says Tuft, a doctor who makes house calls in the Vail Valley.
+A disturbing inability to sleep can be an additional problem, says Tuft, a doctor who makes house calls in the Vail Valley.

 So, who are affected and what can be done?
-Tuft says many travelers believe physical training will prevent the problem.
+Tuft says many travelers think physical training will prevent the problem.
 But Tuft has a story that he likes to tell to some of Alpine Mobile Physicians’ younger patients who feel cheated when they have become ill.

 The reality is that altitude illness is an equal-opportunity disease.
 Anyone from the very young to the old, and from the couch potato to the most athletic, can be affected.

 Prevention is sometimes as simple as an overnight stay at an intermediate altitude such as Denver.
 There is no good data to establish that drinking a lot of water will prevent the disease, but altitude illness can cause nausea, which can prevent you from re-hydrating, and you don’t want to start out behind.
 Dehydration is common in our climate and may by itself cause a headache.

 Several drugs have been used for prevention.
 Some studies have shown that taking ginkgo biloba for five days before ascending to altitude can have benefits.
 Tuft says it may help, but studies are not conclusive.